 What is TMD?
 TMD refers to “temporomandibular disorders” which are joint, muscle, tendon and ligament disorders of the jaws.
 Pain and inflammation as well as limited opening, clicking and locking are included in this broad category.
 TMD is in the same medical class as TMJ.

 How do I use my TMJ appliances?
 Daytime symptoms typically call for daytime appliance therapy for at least 6-8 weeks along with cognitive behavioral attention.
 Nighttime treatment depends on the diagnosis.
 A locking, clicking, misaligned jaw may require a Farrar anti retrusion appliance.
-Breathing related sleep disorders may call for an appliance which maintains an open airway.
+Breathing related sleep disorders may call for an appliance that maintains an open airway.
 There are a variety of appliances for sleep bruxism and clenching and grinding.
 Long term, certain appliances are used for sports, working out and lifting heavy objects as well as travel.
 Many of our patients use their lower appliances while playing musical instruments, working on computers or painting.

 How do I clean my appliances?
 Hard acrylic appliances are best cleaned with denture cleaners.
 Our staff will use a special solution in the ultrasonic during your visits.

 Should I do Physical Therapy for TMJ?
 Dr. Michael Gelb will often recommend physical therapy during appliance therapy.
 It is important to do appliance therapy and physical therapy concomitantly.
 Physical therapy is recommended for both myofascial pain as well as to increase range of motion.
 The joint is mobilized during manual therapy in order to establish normal translation and lateral movements with at least 36-54 mm opening.